clemensv/avrotize/README.md

 Parameters:

 - `--xsd`: The path to the XML schema file to be converted.
-- `--avsc`: The path to the Avro schema file to write the conversion result to.
+- `--avsc`: The path to the Avrotize Schema file to write the conversion result to.
-- `--namespace`: (optional) The namespace to use in the Avro schema if the XML schema does not define a namespace.
+- `--namespace`: (optional) The namespace to use in the Avrotize Schema if the XML schema does not define a namespace.

 Conversion notes: